matks/docs/src/content/1.7/development/database/db.md

 `_DB_PREFIX_` will be automatically prefixed to the table name.

-The result is boolean saying if the request was properly executed or not.
+The result is a boolean whose state indicates if the request was properly executed or not.

 ### Insert multiple rows in the database (batch insert)